openSUSE/dolly/README.md

     another master than the machine on which this option is set.
     This is no more mandatory if server options are used: -H, -I.
     This option must be secified before the "-f" option!

+  **-K** <hostname[,hostname2,...]>
+ :  Remotely terminates one or more `dolly` client processes that are waiting for a server connection.
+This is useful for cleaning up stale or duplicate `dolly` processes on client machines to ensure a clean start for a new cloning ring.

+    The command accepts a single hostname or a comma-separated list of hostnames.

+    **Important:** If a client was started with a password (using the `-P` option), the `-K` command **must** also be invoked with the same `-P <password>` option.
+An attempt to kill a password-protected client without the correct password will be rejected by the client, and the process will not be terminated.

+    Example (single client):
+    ```sh
+    dolly -K node01 -P mysecretpassword
+    ```

+    Example (multiple clients):
+    ```sh
+    dolly -K node01,node02 -P mysecretpassword
+    ```

   **-S**
  :  Same as "-s", but dolly will not warn you if the server's hostname